 Bottled water is a common and popular product in the United States.
 This is due to both its availability and its taste.
 Unfortunately, the tap water in many of our homes and offices contains chemicals and metals that create an unpleasant taste—and often a foul smell.
-As a result, bottled water is only increasing in production and lining most grocery stores’ shelves.
+As a result, bottled water production is only increasing.

 Effects on the Environment

 It’s common knowledge that plastic isn’t very good for the environment, but not many realize just how dangerous it can actually be when given the chance.
 Whether it’s in the manufacturing process or during disposal, these materials can throw ecosystems out of control and create more problems than there are solutions.
 As such, we must remain aware of these issues so that we can continue to create alternatives and fight back against the plastic epidemic.

 Pollution is a primary side effect of producing plastic products.
 The manufacturing process of plastic water bottles alone releases tons of carbon dioxide into the atmosphere each year.
 As a result, the surrounding oxygen becomes contaminated, making it harder to breathe and, in some regions, even making the residents sick.
 Over time, the contaminants in the air can make their way into the surrounding soil and water supplies.
 The toxins are consumed by the lifeforms feeding on these resources and make our agricultural products rich in poisonous materials.